Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Cycles on unitary RZ-spaces

-\begin{defn} An index $i\in I$ is called \emph{odd} if $E_i/E_{0,i}$ is a field extension and if $N_i$ is an odd skew-hermitian $E_i$-module, see Proposition \ref{propIsocrys}.
-Otherwise, there exists a self-dual and Frobenius-stable $\mcO_{E_i}\tensor \breve{\mbZ}_p$-lattice of signature $(0,n_i)$ in $N_i$ and we call $i$ \emph{even}.

-An equivalent way to define the parity of an index is as follows.
+\begin{defn} An index $i\in I$ is called \emph{odd} if $A_i/A_{0,i}$ is a field extension and if $N_i$ is an odd skew-hermitian $A_i$-$E_0$-isocrystal, see Proposition \ref{propIsocrys}.
+Otherwise, there exists a self-dual and Frobenius-stable $\mcO_{A_i}\tensor_{\mcO_{E_0}} \mcO_{\breve E_0}$-lattice of signature $(0,n_i)$ in $N_i$ and we call $i$ \emph{even}. \end{defn} An equivalent way to define the parity of an index is as follows.
 Let $α$ be the operator from \eqref{eqalpha} and let $V := N^{α=1}$.
-Then $V$ is a skew-hermitian $E$-module and there is a decomposition $V = \prod_{i\in I} V_i$ such that each $V_i$ is a skew-hermitian $E_i$-module.
-Then an index $i$ is called even (resp.\! odd) if there exists (resp.\! does not exist) a self-dual $\mcO_{E_i}$-lattice in $V_i$. \end{defn}
+Then $V$ is a skew-hermitian $A$-$E_0$-module and there is a decomposition $V = \prod_{i\in I} V_i$ such that each $V_i$ is a skew-hermitian $A_i$-$E_0$-module.
+Then an index $i$ is called even (resp.\! odd) if there exists (resp.\! does not exist) a self-dual $\mcO_{A_i}$-lattice in $V_i$.
+Since $N$ itself is odd, there is an odd number of odd indices.